 Become a UMD Green Chapter

-To become Green Chapter certified, fraternities and sororities must complete three steps:
+In order for participating chapters to become Green Chapter certified, fraternities and sororities must complete three steps:

-1. Your chapter appoints/elects a Sustainability Chair
+1. Appoint/elect a Sustainability Chair

 Your Sustainability Chair will serve as a key point of contact between your chapter and the Green Chapter program.
 The Sustainability Chair will be responsible for coordinating events within your community, keeping track of your progress through the Green Chapter steps, and completing your final Org-Sync application form.
 The Sustainability Chair will meet with Green Chapter staff to assist your in achieving Green Chapter status.

-3. Complete three (3) Chapter-wide actions
+3. Complete three (3) chapter-wide actions

 These Chapter-wide actions are not only sustainable actions, but also support the six pillars of Greek Life and encourage campus and community development.
 This checklist is not an exhaustive list of the possible actions your Chapter could take so feel free to create your own sustainable actions if you feel inspired!
 Please choose three actions from the following list:

-We include information about sustainability in our new member education process
+Include information about sustainability in our new member education process